The very source of our discontent: we want to know the results of the outcome before we commit.

-Here are some tips for preparation.
-Like most things, we must start with an adventurer’s mind.
+Here are some tips for preparation and like most things, we must start with an adventurer’s mind:

 1. Adopt the right mindset.
 An explorer is optimistic and expects positive outcomes, or at least, expects great experiences and opportunities to adapt, change course, and move forward.

 2. Expect uncertainty, complexity, variability, and ambiguity.
 Kaufman notes that these are unavoidable.

 3. Most people will doubt what you are doing.
 These people are your closest friends and family and their opinions will matter to you.
 Ignore them.
 Do not let their doubts and fears dissuade you, they will never understand but they will be there to celebrate your victories when they do come.